Skip to content

 What is Matcha?

 Matcha, like all teas, comes from the shrub called Camellia Sinensis.
-Basically, it is green tea in powder form, but it is not the same green tea that you use in infusions.
-Its particularity comes from its culture.
+Roughly speaking, it's powdered green tea, but it's not the same green tea you use in infusions.
+Its uniqueness comes from its cultivation.

-Indeed, the tea plants used to produce matcha continue their growth in the shade 21 days before picking.
+In fact, the tea plants used to produce matcha continue their growth in the shade for 21 days before picking.
 This technique allows the leaves, deprived of direct light during this period (only 5% light), to produce more amino acids (including L-theanine*) and chlorophyll.

 The carefully selected leaves are then picked.
-After plucking, in order to prevent the leaves from oxidizing and fermenting, they are immediately taken to evaporation (thanks to this, the tea keeps its bright green color, its fresh aroma and its nutritional values).
-They are then steamed and slowly cooked until they become"tencha" tea, an unrefined and nutrient-rich tea.
-Then the stems and veins of the leaves are removed, leaving only the leaf blades.
-The only thing left to do is to grind the leaf blades very finely with a grindstone, before storing the powder obtained to preserve the nutritional values of the matcha.
+After picking, in order to prevent the leaves from oxidizing and fermenting, they must be transported immediately to evaporation (thanks to this, the tea retains its bright green color, its fresh aroma and its nutritional values).
+They are then steamed and slowly cooked until they obtain tea "tencha", an unrefined tea rich in nutrients.
+Then the stems and veins of the leaves are removed to keep only the leaf blades.
+All that remains is to grind the blades very finely with a grain mill, before storing the resulting powder to best preserve the nutritional values of the matcha.

-*L-theanine plays an important role, it is the amino acid responsible for the umami taste in tea.
-It is created in the roots of the shrub, and then spreads to the leaves.
-But, in full sunlight, it turns into catechin, which brings bitterness.
-It is therefore necessary to prevent as much light as possible from penetrating the leaves so that the tea has a sweet taste, called unami.
+*L-theanine plays an important role, it is the amino acid responsible for taste umami in tea.
+It is created in the roots of the shrub, and then diffuses towards the leaves.
+But, in full exposure to the sun, it transforms into catechin, the latter bringing bitterness.
+It is therefore necessary to prevent light from penetrating the leaves as much as possible so that the tea has a sweet taste, called unami.

 Where is Matcha grown?

-Matcha is grown in Japan, its cultivation is even considered an art!
-The Uji and Nishio regions of Japan are the two main places where matcha is grown, Uji being one of the oldest tea growing areas in Japan.
-Another place called Kyushu Island also produces matcha, but Uji matcha is considered to be of the best quality.
-Two rivers flow through this area and even though it rains very often during the year, the fertile soil is perfectly draining.
-Due to the diversity of the terrain, the mist often rises above the fields.
-This prevents frosts, which are the biggest enemy in tea growing.
+Matcha is cultivated in Japan, and its cultivation is even considered an art!
+The Uji and Nishio regions of Japan are the two main places where matcha is grown, with Uji being one of the oldest tea-growing areas in Japan.
+Another place called Kyushu Island also produces matcha, but Uji Matcha is considered to be of the highest quality.
+Two rivers flow through this region, and although it rains frequently throughout the year, the fertile soil drains well.
+Thanks to the diverse terrain, mist often rises over the fields, preventing frost, which is the greatest enemy of tea cultivation.

 The 5 different grades

-In the trade, there are 5 different grades to classify matcha, ranging from grade A called Culinary to grade AAAAA called Prestige, and giving you indications on the quality of the tea.
-However, there is no official classification, which allows different brands to use different grades according to their desires.
+Commercially, there are five different grades for classifying matcha, ranging from Grade A (Culinary) to Grade AAAAA (Prestige), which give you an indication of the tea's quality.
+However, there is no official classification, allowing different brands to vary the grades according to their preferences.

-Called "Cooking Grade" or "Kitchen Grade", it is generally made from the lowest leaves and/or from the second harvest.
-It is a matcha whose color is dull green, almond, or yellowish.
-Concerning its taste, it is generally more bitter, with little or noUmami*.
-It is thus perfect to perfume and color the culinary preparations.
-However, you won't get all the health and detox qualities of matcha tea.
+Called "cooking matcha", "Cooking Grade", or "Kitchen Grade", it is generally made from the lowest leaves and/or from the 2nd harvest.
+It is a matcha whose color will be a dull green, almond, or tending towards yellow.
+Regarding its taste, it is generally more bitter, with little or noUmami*.
+It is therefore perfect for flavoring and coloring culinary preparations.
+However, you will not have all the health/detox qualities of matcha tea.

-* Umami is a Japanese term that generally translates to "savory taste".
-It is one of the five basic flavors along with sweet, sour, bitter and salty.
+* Umami is a Japanese term generally translated as "savory taste."
+It is one of the five basic tastes, along with sweet, sour, bitter, and salty.

-Ideal for the preparation of cold drinks, such as smoothies or cocktails, but also for hot drinks such as matcha lattés.
-This grade is mostly used in Anglo-Saxon countries, where matcha has become a common product.
-Its taste is quite intense and a little bitter.
-You will appreciate it more when mixed with something else, like a vegetable milk.
+Ideal for preparing cold drinks, such as smoothies or cocktails, but also for hot drinks such as matcha lattes.
+This is a name mainly used in Anglo-Saxon countries, where matcha has become a common product.
+Its taste is quite intense and a little bitter, so you'll enjoy it more when mixed with something else, like a plant-based milk.

-Sometimes called "Classic Grade", it is a matcha that can be consumed every day, prepared in the traditional way.
-A little less expensive than the ceremonial grade matcha, it is however of good quality and its taste is pleasant enough to be drunk without sugar or milk.
-You can also use it for your cosmetic preparations!
+Sometimes called "Classic Grade," this is a matcha that can be consumed every day, prepared traditionally.
+A little less expensive than ceremonial grade matcha, it is nevertheless of good quality and its taste is pleasant enough to be drunk without sugar or milk.
+You can also use it in your cosmetic preparations!

 Our Matcha powder